-This policy will be reviewed annually by the lead teacher and responsible governor.
+This policy will be reviewed annually.

 The aim of the review will be to reflect on practice in the past review cycle, acknowledging both successes and areas to be improved, which will be reflected in any policy change.
 Checks will be made to ensure the policy follows the latest national guidance and advice and that it meets the needs of pupils and wider school community.